-When you are ready, click the Submit button to create the VLAN adapter with the specified parameters.
-The newly created adapter will be displayed in the Network Adapters table on the Network Adapters subtab.
+After you have entered the necessary information, click the Submit button to create the VLAN adapter with the specified parameters.
+After a while, the newly created VLAN will be displayed on the Virtual Adapters screen.

 Viewing VLAN Adapter Properties

 The VLAN Interface screen provides the key information on the VLAN adapter that you have selected on the Network tab of the physical server dashboard: